Emes History, Family Crest & Coats of Arms

-England after the Norman Conquest of England in 1066.
+The ancient name Emes is a Norman name that would have been developed in England after the Norman Conquest of England in 1066.
 This name was a name given to a good friend or beloved one.
 The name was originally derived from the Old French given name or nickname Amis or Ami, which means friend.
+Alternatively the name could have been derived from the "descendant of Amos (burden-bearer.)"

 Early Origins of the Emes family